markstock/vic2d/README.md

 Note that all diffusivities are coefficients, so for Reynolds number 10000, you should use `-vd 0.0001` for momentum diffusivity.

+For some sample command lines and output, including links to YouTube videos, check out the [old vic2d page](http://markjstock.org/vic2d/).

 ## Theory

 This code uses a semi-Lagrangian vortex method, which means that pressure doesn't enter in the equations: the formulation is in velocity-vorticity coordinates.
 The velocity-vorticity inversion is accomplished with MUDPACK, a multigrid solution method.
 Interpolation to and from the grid is done with a 4th order kernel.
 Advection uses a semi-Lagrangian method, in which the vorticity at each grid point is drawn from a 4th order backward-looking interpolation.